grafana/thema/docs/authoring.md

 ## Wrap up

 You've now seen all the component parts of thema and how they work together, which provides a sense of how to express schemas using thema.
 In the [next tutorial](go-mapping.md), we'll map the `Ship` lineage created here to a general-purpose language (Go), which is prerequisite to writing useful programs around lineages.

+[^defaultcompat]:
+    Including a default [may or may not](https://github.com/grafana/thema/discussions/15) ultimately be considered a backwards compatible change by Thema.
+For now, prefer using optional fields.